buildpacks/rfcs/text/0000-export-to-oci.md

 - **Platform implementors**: they will have to take care of the responsibility of:
   - Pull the require dependencies (runtime image for example) and pass it through the lifecycle

-The general idea is to produce an [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) and save it in a file system accesible from the lifecycle execution.
+The general idea is to produce an image in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format and save it in a file system accesible from the lifecycle execution.

 Let's see some examples of the proposed behavior